moclojer/moclojer.com/content/blog/clj-rq-is-finally-stable.md

 author: "<a href='https://github.com/j0suetm' alt=Josué Teodoro content author' target='_blank'>Josué Teodoro</a>"
 ---

-We are thrilled to announce that we've hit an important milestone for `clj-rq`, an in-house library of ours that has been developed and implemented in our services for the past couple months is finally being used and tested in production.
+We are thrilled to announce that we've hit an important milestone for `clj-rq`, an in-house library of ours that has been developed and implemented in our services for the past couple of months and is finally being used and tested in production.
+The current version [`v0.1.4`](https://github.com/moclojer/clj-rq/releases/tag/v0.1.4) brings implementations intrinsic to both queue and pubsub mechanisms that weren't available in the past versions.

+## What's `clj-rq`

 In case you don't know `clj-rq` yet, it's described, in verbatim from its [Github Page](https://github.com/moclojer/clj-rq) as follows:

 > RQ (Redis Queue) is a simple Clojure package for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.

-The current version [`v0.1.4`](https://github.com/moclojer/clj-rq/releases/tag/v0.1.4) brings implementations intrinsic to both queue and pubsub mechanisms that weren't available in the past versions.
+We began developing it back in May, as an in-house alternative to the currently existing Redis Clojure libraries and wrappers, which were giving us really bad runtime errors.

+> We eventually reached out to `carmine`, one of the libraries that weren't working for us, and reported the issues, which actually got solved.

+It's currently being used in our services, and it has been working greatly.
+Overall, the main goal of the library, if not already understood through the given description, is to be a simple Clojure wrapper over Redis' Jedis.
+We haven't reached 100% coverage yet, but we're working on it.

 ## Installation